ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 ## Description
 This is a working example of a Docker image that leverages Ubuntu 22.04 to run the Qubetics Mainnet Validator Node on any cloud environment, or hardware.

+Note: Feel free to build you own docker image and tag it however you want, or use the one I am going to be maintaing across versions documented in these docs.

 ### Key notes

 * Installs Go 1.22.4 which coscmovisor@v1.5.0 relies on